Bocci releases DIY instructions for its 64 candle as an NFT

 Simon Stålenhag and illustrator Derek Laufman are among a number of artists who have found that their works are being minted as NFTs and sold without their permission.

-And last week, after Toronto artist Krista Kim sold the "first NFT digital house in the world" for over half a million dollars, the project's 3D visualiser claimed he was discredited from the project and did not receive the payment he was promised.
+Last week Toronto artist Krista Kim sold the "first NFT digital house in the world" for over half a million dollars, but the project's 3D visualiser claimed ownership of the artwork.

 Kim denied the allegations, saying that he was "properly compensated for his services" and she retains the full copyright for the project.